-Pennsylvania and the United States Constitution-Because the young nation lacked central power and faced insurmountable financial difficulties, the Articles of Confederation could no longer hold together the newly independent states.
+Pennsylvania and the United States Constitution - Because of a lack of central power, as well as insurmountable financial difficulties, the Articles of Confederation could no longer bind together the newly independent states.
 As a result, the Federal Constitutional Convention met in Philadelphia in 1787.
-The structure it produced remains the basis of our government today.
+The structure that evolved remains the basis of our government today.
 The Pennsylvania Assembly sent eight delegates to the Federal Convention.
 Four of these had been signers of the Declaration of Independence.
-The delegation included the venerable Benjamin Franklin, whose counsels of moderation on several occasions kept the convention from dissolving; the brilliant lawyer and aristocrat from New York Gouverneur Morris, who spoke more often than any other delegate; and the able lawyer James Wilson who, next to Madison of Virginia, was the principal architect of the Constitution.
+The delegation included the venerable Benjamin Franklin, whose counsels of moderation on several occasions kept the convention from dissolving; the brilliant lawyer and aristocrat from New York, Gouverneur Morris, who spoke more often than any other member: and the able lawver James Wilson who, next to Madison of Virginia, was the principal architect of the Constitution.
 Pennsylvania's delegation supported every move to strengthen the national government and signed the finished Constitution on September 17.
 The conservatives in the Pennsylvania Assembly took swift action to call a ratifying convention, which met in Philadelphia on November 21.
-The Federalists, favoring ratification, elected a majority of the delegates and, led by Wilson, made Pennsylvania the second state to ratify, on December 12, 1787.
-When ratified by the ninth of the thirteen states, on June 21, 1788, the Constitution went into effect.
+The Federalists, favoring ratification, elected a majority of delegates and, led by Wilson, made Pennsylvania the second state to ratify, on December 12, 1787.
+When ratified by nine of the thirteen states on June 21, 1788, the Constitution went into effect.